Why most people think with emotion over reason

 Why do people often think with emotions over logic?

-That’s also why I think we need to learn to think with reason over emotions, to learn and balance our intuition with our logic.
+That’s also why I think we need to learn to think with reason over emotions and to learn and balance our intuition with our logic.

 Think of it this way, the conscious mind consists of reason and logical thought, while the subconscious mind comprises our emotions and feelings.